-English Wolf Cub Uniforms: The 2000s
+English Wolf Cub Uniforms: The 21st Century

 Figure 1.--Cubs in the early 2000s still wore the traditional Cub uniform.
 The traditional Cub cap had largely disappeared by the 2000s although some packs still wore it.
 An increasing number of Cubs wore long grey or black pants, but some Cubs still wear grey shorts and kneesocks.

-Cubs in the early 2000s still wore the traditional Cub uniform.
+Cubs in the early2000s still wore the traditional Cub uniform.
 The traditional Cub cap had largely disappeared by the 2000s although some packs still wore it.
 An increasing number of Cubs wore long grey or black pants, but some Cubs still wear grey shorts and kneesocks.
 The shorts worn tend to be quite long.

 HBU